AU-HC/electionguard-verifier-go/README.md

 ### Remarks on the verifier
 * The verifier is currently not verifying step `6.A` as the ElectionGuard specification is not detailed enough.

-### Test data
+### Sample data
-* All the test data can be found on the release.
+* All the sample data can be found on the release.
-* A sample of the test data is already included in the project folder `/data`.
+* Some of the sample data is already included in the project folder `/data`.

 ### Backlog
 - [ ] Comment code, and general cleanup